actions/setup-go/README.md

 The action defaults to search for the dependency file - go.sum in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` input for cases when multiple dependency files are used, or they are located in different subdirectories.
-Wildcards also supported.
+Globs also supported.

 If some problem that prevents success caching happens then the action issues the warning in the log and continues the execution of the pipeline.